Skip to Content

 Rhizome root system

 Snake plants have a rhizome root system, standard in some succulents.
-Their roots are modified stems that grow continuously horizontally just below the ground and perform a vegetative propagation function whereby new plants develop along the rhizome.
+Their roots are modified stems that grow horizontally just below the ground and perform a vegetative propagation function whereby new plants develop along the rhizome.

 This advanced stem is also an adaptive feature for the plant as it acts as a food reservoir, and it can store a large amount of food to take the plant through dry seasons and feed new plants.
-Consequently, snake plants are not heavy feeders like other succulents, and you don’t need to fertilize them to thrive.
+Consequently, snake plants are not heavy feeders like other succulents; you don’t need to fertilize them to thrive.

 Slow growers

 Succulents such as snake plants are slow growers, and a snake plant only grows a few inches per growing season.
-The slow growth rate seen in these plants is also an adaptive property to their natural home.
+The slow growth rate in these plants is also an adaptive property to their natural home.

 The reason behind this is the harsh environment where the plant grows, whereby it preserves as much food and water among other resources for survival rather than growth.

 If you have a snake plant, you will notice that t grows only a few inches during a growing season.
-Also, these plants develop two to four new leaves per season and about ten new leaves annually, entering a dormant stage during winter whereby they don’t grow at all.
+Also, these plants develop two to four new leaves per season and about ten new leaves annually, entering a dormant stage during winter, whereby they don’t grow at all.

 During this dormant phase, the plant uses the food and water stored in the stem and leaves for survival.
 For this reason, you don’t need to water or feed your plants during winter.